jcubic/wayne/README.md

 * `patch`

 each method accepts URL with markers inside curly brackets those markers will be available from **Request.params** object.
 Request object is browser native object of a given request see [MDN for details](https://developer.mozilla.org/en-US/docs/Web/API/Request).
-The only change to the native API is that the object have proeprty **params**.
+The only change to the native API is that the object have property **params**.

 Here are few most important Request properties: